mundschenk-at/avatar-privacy/readme.txt

 = Feedback =

 The plugin is still quite new.
 Please use it with caution and report any problems.
-You can use the contact form on [my code site](https://code.mundschenk.at/avatar-privacy/) or  create a forum topic on https://wordpress.org/support/plugin/avatar-privacy.
+You can use the contact form on [my code site](https://code.mundschenk.at/avatar-privacy/) or [create a topic in the support forum](https://wordpress.org/support/plugin/avatar-privacy).
 I'll see these pop up in my feed reader and hopefully will reply shortly. ;-) You can contact me in German or English.

 = Credits =